vyruz1986/FlyballETS-Software/README.md

 * Configurable results accuracy: 2 or 3 digits
 * Total crossing time replaced with Net time
 * Modified main race handling algorithm to be in line with FCI EJS requirements:  only S1 line used for time calculations
-* Re-run algorithm changes to assure proper order of re-runing dogs
+* Re-run algorithm changes to assure proper order of re-running dogs
 * Added "perfect crossing": below 5ms
-* Code optimizations to reduce not essential tasks execution while race is running
+* Code optimizations to reduce non essential tasks execution while race is running
 * Added simulated scenarios for code functional and regression testing
-* New console commands for runtime interfacing and testing automation
+* New console commands for runtime interfacing and test automation
 * Modified lights set-up and starting sequence in order to assure more accurate sync between lights and race start
 * Added PISO register for interfacing with remote control and buttons: released ESP32 lines used for SD card communication
-* SD card support - readiness for "results storing feature"
+* SD card support
+  - saving race data to file
+  - saving sensors reading to file
 * GPS PPS line support - readiness for system time synchronization
 * Removed support for legacy lights: only WS2811B type lights supported
 * Battery calibration improvements
 * Local system time
 * WebUI and LCD layout changes
 * Reset and Manual stop indicated by white fault light blink
-* Configurable time for laser diods to simplify set-up process
+* Configurable laser diodes on time in order to simplify set-up process

 ## Source files